 Consider the following common coverage types for your policy:

-- Uninsured motorist insurance covers you when the other motorist doesn’t have insurance.
+- Uninsured motorist insurance in in covers you when the other motorist doesn’t have insurance.
 It will pay for your (or your passenger’s) medical bills as if the other driver had liability coverage.

 - Underinsured motorist coverage will pay for any medical bills the other motorist’s coverage will not.
 This includes your passenger’s medical bill as well.